Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Experimental Results

-It can be observed that for the grid dataset, the corresponding covariance matrix is nearly diagonal, indicating that the features are nearly uncorrelated.
+It is observed that for the grid dataset, the corresponding covariance matrix is nearly diagonal, indicating that the features are nearly uncorrelated.
 As shown in Figure \ref{fig5}, the agnostic inference attack on this dataset is ineffective as it is almost similar to estimating the features as half.
-Furthermore, it can be seen from Figure \ref{fig3} that the pendigit dataset has a covariance matrix that is more diagonal compared to the other three datasets (satellite, bank, adult), and its resistance to the agnostic inference attack is higher as a result.

 \begin{remark} Figure \ref{fig6} presents the average model accuracy of AM versus the number of active features in the datasets listed in Table \ref{table_dataset}.
 The results show that the active party benefits more from VFL in the grid and pendigits datasets compared to the bank, satellite and adult datasets.
 This is because as the number of active features increases, the active party can achieve higher accuracy on the grid and pendigit datasets.
 The results from Figure \ref{fig6} in conjunction with the results from Figures \ref{fig2}, \ref{fig4} and \ref{fig5} suggest that datasets that are more suitable for VFL collaboration and result in higher accuracy from VFL collaboration are less susceptible to agnostic inference attacks.
-This is a crucial aspect to consider for the active party when deciding to participate in a VFL collaboration, especially if the active party incurs costs for both VFL training and prediction.
-Overall, these results highlight the importance of understanding the relationship between VFL collaboration, decision accuracy, model interpretability and the vulnerability to inference attacks when considering participation in a VFL collaboration. \end{remark}
+This is a crucial aspect to consider for the active party when deciding to participate in a VFL collaboration, especially if the active party incurs costs for both VFL training and prediction. \end{remark}